ChrisVilches/Collection-Sync/README.md

 ### Sync lifecycle hooks

 In order to make it more customizable, it was proposed to add hooks to the sync lifecycle.
-For example, execute custom code before and after upsertion of record, etc.
+For example, execute custom code before and after upsertion/deletion of record, etc.

 This would make it possible to also synchronize files to services like Amazon S3 (Simple Storage Service), since files in the local app might be stored in disk along with a local database that keeps track of them.
 In this situation, the user may create a custom code which executes right before the record syncing, and which uploads the file itself.
 Without custom code being inserted in the middle of the lifecycle it'd be inconvenient to implement this feature.